Port Augusta: Media

-TAFE (tertiary technical college), Port Augusta Campus.

 Politics

 State and federal

 Since the 2020 redistribution, Port Augusta was split between the state electoral district of Stuart and electoral district of Giles.
 In federal politics, the city is part of the division of Grey, and has been represented by Liberal MP Rowan Ramsey since 2007.
 Grey is held with a margin of 8.86% and is considered safe-liberal.
 The results shown are from the largest polling station in Port Augusta – which is located at Port Augusta TAFE college.

 Local

 Port Augusta is in the City of Port Augusta local government area.
 The City of Port Augusta is believed to have had the longest serving mayor in Australia, Joy Baluch, who died after 30 years of service on 14 May 2013.
 The council is based at the Port Augusta Civic Centre; prior to 1983, it operated out of the now-disused Port Augusta Town Hall.

 Heritage listings

 Port Augusta has a number of heritage-listed sites, including: